Is 0 an Even Number?

 Brand Studio Logo

-To answer this question, we first need to define what “even” means:
+To understand how we come to this conclusion, we first need to define what “even” means.

 An even number is a number n which can be written as n=2⋅k for a whole number k.
 That means if we divide an even number by two, there is no remainder left.